Onelinerhub/onelinerhub/mysql/tinyint_size.md

-# What is the TINYINT column max value and size
+# What is the TINYINT column max value and size in Mysql

 ```
 SIGNED MAX  : 127 (1 byte)